Associate Professor of Health Policy and Ingram Associate Professor of Cancer Research

-Stacie Dusetzina, PhD, is an associate professor in the Department of Health Policy and an Ingram associate professor of cancer research at Vanderbilt.
+Stacie Dusetzina, PhD, is an associate professor in the Department of Health Policy and an Ingram associate professor of cancer research at Vanderbilt University.
 She is a health services researcher whose work focuses on measuring and evaluating population-level use and costs of medications in the United States.

 Dr. Dusetzina reports grants from The Commonwealth Fund, grants from The Leukemia & Lymphoma Society, grants from Arnold Ventures, and personal fees from the Institute for Clinical and Economic Review (ICER).

 Expert on health care pricing, policy, and management.view profile

 Research has focused on economic issues in healthcare.view profile

 Written extensively on the pricing, demand, and supply of prescription drugs.view profile

 Focused on increasing access to healthcare, with specific attention to reducing prescription drug costs.view profile

 Focused on measuring and evaluating population-level use and costs of medications in the USA.view profile